Ebola: UK border staff 'unprepared' says union leader

 Ebola is a viral illness - initial symptoms can include a sudden fever, intense weakness, muscle pain and a sore throat - that can cause internal and external bleeding.

-It kills up to 90% of those infected but patients have a better chance of survival if they receive early treatment.'No guidance'
+It kills up to 90% of those infected but patients have a better chance of survival if they receive early treatment.

 Mrs Moreton told BBC News that ISU members were "very concerned" and needed more information.